 Shrinkage occurs on flat roofs made from membranes, such as SBS or Modified Bitumen (Styrene Butadiene Styrene).
-It causes seams to delaminate and pull apart, eventually creating small openings to form on the roof’s surface.
+It causes seams to delaminate and pull apart, eventually creating openings on the roof’s surface.

-Though the durability of SBS makes it a popular choice in the construction of flat roofs, all SBS roofs can eventually experience some level of shrinkage.
+Though the durability of SBS makes it a popular choice in the construction of flat roofs, all SBS roofs can eventually experience some shrinkage.

 10. Neglecting Maintenance